Key Points

 How Many Active Volcanoes are in the World at Present?

 There isn't one simple answer to this common question.
 It depends on what you mean by active when you say how many volcanoes are currently active.
 The U.S. Geological Survey (USGS) says that there are about 1,350 volcanoes around the world that could erupt.
 But there are usually 40 to 50 volcanoes erupting at the same time.
 This number changes all the time because some volcanoes go quiet and others wake up.
-The Smithsonian Institution's Global Volcanism Program says that from 2010 to 2024, there are an average of 73 active volcanoes every year.
+The Smithsonian Institution's Global Volcanism Program says that between 2010 and 2024, there is an average of 73 active volcanoes each year.

 There are a lot of volcanoes on Earth that are still active, and when they erupt, it's a powerful display of nature's power.
 From the famous lava flows of Kīlauea to the constant explosions of Stromboli, these natural forces shape our world.
 Scientists use modern technology to keep track of where they are, which gives us early warnings and helps us learn more about the strong and beautiful forces that are always at work just below our feet.